Local heights on Galois covers of the projective line: Hyperelliptic curves

-We proved in \cite{dj}, Theorem B that $\chi(X_v)$ is independent of the choice of $i$, hence is an invariant of $X_v$, and that $\chi(X_v) \geq 0$ if $v$ is non-archimedean.
-We conjecture that $\chi(X_v) \geq 0$ even if $v$ is archimedean, but this is proved only if $g=2$.
+It is proved in \cite{dj}, Theorem B that $\chi(X_v)$ is independent of the choice of~$i$, hence is an invariant of $X_v$.
+One can prove that $\chi(X_v) \geq 0$ for all $v$, and in fact $\chi(X_v)>0$ if $v$ is archimedean.
 We have $\chi(X_v)=0$ if $v$ is non-archimedean and $X$ has potentially good reduction at $v$.
-The relevance of $\chi(X_v)$ is that it gives a formula in terms of local invariants for the admissible self-intersection of the relative dualising sheaf $(\omega,\omega)_a$ of~$X$, namely:
+Let $(\omega,\omega)_a$ be the admissible self-intersection of the relative dualising sheaf of $X$.
+We have: